|Bachelor of Medical Laboratory Science (Quota Based)

 The Bachelor of Medical Laboratory Science programme prepares graduates to work independently as professional medical laboratory scientists in diverse pathology laboratories in Fiji as well as in the region.
-The programme provides opportunities to gain experience in clinical laboratory setting, theoretical knowledge as well as practical skills in all areas of pathology like Microbiology, Clinical Biochemistry, Haematology, Transfusion Medicine, Serology, Histopathology and Cytopathology.
+The program provides opportunities to gain experience in a clinical laboratory setting, theoretical knowledge as well as practical skills in all areas of pathology like Microbiology, Clinical Biochemistry, Haematology, Transfusion Medicine, Serology, Histopathology and Cytopathology.
 The programme guideline is compiled in conjunction with the FNU Academic and Students Regulations with the endorsement of the Fiji Higher Education Commission.
 Specific issues relating to accreditation and assessment of students enrolled into the Bachelor of Medical Laboratory Science Programme are specified in this document.
 This revised programme will be offered from 2023.